philippotto-hauber/poll-tracker-assignment/README.md

 Script terminated with error!
 Check log file for details.
 ```

-and the log file contains an initial `WARNING` and then the `ERROR` including the traceback:
+and the log file contains an initial `WARNING` that something is up with the html-file and then the code crashes when it tries to scrape the content of the url, yielding an `ERROR` including the traceback:

 ```bash
 2023-09-03 12:53:39,128 INFO: Begin execution